-Behaviour letter

 Dear parent,

-I am sorry to report that, despite meeting and creating a behaviour contract, behaviour in school.
+I am sorry to report that, despite meeting and creating a behaviour contract,

-\\\\\, has continued to misbehave.
+, has continued to misbehave.

-\\\\\ would now benefit from a structured approach to help improve their
+would now benefit from a structured approach to help improve their

+behaviour in school.

-I would be grateful if you could attend a meeting with the headteacher, the special educational needs co-ordinator and myself, to discuss how we can best support your child in improving their behaviour.
+I would be grateful if you could attend a meeting with the headteacher, the special educational

+needs co-ordinator and myself, to discuss how we can best support your child in improving their

+behaviour.

 Insert details of the meeting time, date and location, as necessary, or how to contact the school to arrange the meeting.

 Yours sincerely,

 Class teacher name:

 Class teacher signature:

-Date: \\\\\
+Date: